A day after a lathicharge at Mumbai railway station, shattered phones and broken dreams of home

 The only story that seemed to have a happy ending at the police barricade on Wednesday afternoon was that of Sandeep Kumar, a 25-year-old classical singer, hoping to get home to Kanpur.
 Kumar had come to Mumbai a month before lockdown was imposed, to take music lessons from his guru, Ghulam Dastur Khan.
 Kumar had been allotted a seat on a train in the afternoon, but had missed the bus bringing travellers to Bandra station from Goregaon where he was staying.
 Luckily, an acquaintance with a motorbike had brought Kumar and his two bags to Bandra.

-But when they got near the entrance of the station, the police wouldn’t let him in: they would only let in passengers who were seated in the special buses.
-So Kumar dragged his bags to the foot of the road bridge to the terminal, pleading with the constable controlling traffic there to stop a bus and let him on.
+But when they got near the entrance of the station, the police stopped him: they would only let in passengers who were seated in the special buses.
+So Kumar dragged his bags to the foot of the road bridge to the terminal, pleading with the constable controlling traffic there to stop a bus and allowed him to get on.

 The constable seemed sceptical at first.
 Kumar grew increasingly frantic, phoning the other members of his Goregaon group who were already inside the station.
 Finally, the policeman relented.
 He waved down the next passing bus.